xiix0/scam/README.md

-You will lose your present job and have to become a door to door mayonnaise salesman.
+You could live a better life, if you had a better mind and a better body.